 The Academy will be held Monday, June 25, 2018 through Friday, June 29, 2018 between 9 AM and 3 PM.
 Each day will be divided into seminar instruction sessions, writing workshops and visiting writer colloquia, with lunch and snacks provided.

-Notice of Acceptance and payment information will be sent via email by May 4, 2018.
+Notice of Acceptance and payment information will be sent via email.

 Meet the Program Faculty